-Mine operators should consider the above criteria as a minimum and ensure that such information is included within their respective principal hazard management plans and associated documentation.
-Following investigations into strata failure incidents within the mining industry, it is evident that non-compliance to these key control measures have contributed to incident outcomes, which has caused both severe and fatal injuries to workers.
-When identifying and implementing control measures, mine operators are also reminded to follow the hierarchy of controls to ensure health and safety risks are minimised so far as is reasonably practicable.
+Mine operators should consider the above criteria as a minimum, ensuring such information is included within their principal hazard management plans and associated documentation.
+Following investigations into strata failure incidents within the mining industry, it was evident that non-compliance to these key control measures contributed to incident outcomes, which caused both severe and fatal injuries to workers.
+When identifying and implementing control measures, mines are also reminded to follow the hierarchy of controls to ensure health and safety risks are minimised so far as is reasonably practicable.